 Proficiency in Foreign Languages

 Apart from all-around tech education, software developers in Slovakia are good at languages.
 About 88% of Slovaks speak at least one other language besides their mother tongue.
 According to the EF English Proficiency Index, Slovakia is ranked 20 out of 112 countries.
-German, French, Italian, and Spanish are commonly used by these engineers as well.
+German, French, Italian, and Spanish are commonly used by these engineers as well, which also plays a crucial role for western companies while weighing the pros and cons of Slovak developers.

 Possible Difficulties When Cooperating with Slovak Developers

-Despite multiple advantages of running a business in Slovakia, there are still some challenges that could be faced by foreign product companies.
-Let’s examine the main ones.
+Despite multiple advantages of running businesses in Slovakia, there are still some challenges which could be faced by foreign product companies.
+Let’s examine 2 main challenges of hiring Slovak developers.

 Insufficient Number of IT Specialists

 The Slovak tech talent pool is not as prominent as in its neighboring countries.
 According to Dealroom.co and PFR report, Slovakia is only ranked 8th among countries of the CEE region by the number of developers.
 The possible reason for that is a slow response of the national higher education institutions to fast-paced market needs.
 This problem is also accompanied with a lack of IT centers in the country where only two cities, Bratislava and Kosice, are fully adapted for the comfortable running of an IT business.
-Thus, if you want to hire Slovak developers with ease, find an experienced recruitment service provider who knows all the nuances of this IT market and can promptly recruit the right specialists for your team.
+Thus, if you want to hire IT experts in Slovakia with ease, find an experienced recruitment service provider who knows all the nuances of this IT market and software developer facts can promptly recruit the right specialists for your team.

 Taxation systems in all countries have their own peculiarities, and Slovakia is not an exception.
 Briefly speaking, there are direct and indirect taxes in the country.
 Direct taxes are subdivided into income (personal and corporate) and local taxes.
 Personal income taxes range from 5% to 25%, while the corporate tax rate is usually 21%.
 However, companies engaged in R&D activities are provided with an allowance equal to 100% of R&D costs and expenses that may be deducted from the tax base.
 For their part, indirect taxes are divided into VAT (20%) and excise duty rate (on certain products).
-If you are thinking of entering the Slovak market, best to consult professional legal and tax advisors, so you can run your IT business without worrying about tax liabilities.
+If you are thinking of entering this market, best to consult professional tax advisors, so you can run your IT business without worrying about tax liabilities and payroll in Slovakia.

 Average Slovak Developer Salary Rates